Trucker Saves Dogs Thrown From A Moving Car On Snowy New York Highway

 While the internet is replete with human beings having a wonderful time with their pets, once in a while we hear of such heartlessness from people towards their pets that it simply breaks our hearts.
-This is one of those occasions when a pair beagle mixes were thrown out of a moving car on a snowy New York highway, authorities say.
+This is one of those occasions when a pair of beagle mixes were thrown out of a moving car on a snowy New York highway, authorities say.

 Fortunately, however, this story has a silver lining.
 Just as the pet owner who threw the dogs showed us the cruelty that humans can sometimes mete out to their pets, the actions of one passing trucker reaffirmed our faith in humanity.
 When the trucker found the dogs all mangled, bleeding and severely injured on the highway, he decided to take them in and alerted the authorities.